newsapps/tarbell-0.8/readme/docs/create.md

 <img src="/readme/img/oauth-06-grant-client-access.png" alt="Grant client access" class="doc-img" />

-**The first time you create a new project and spreadsheet, make sure you are not running any services on port 8080, such as MAMP.** The Python Google API client library fires up a tiny server on port 8080 to receive and store an access token.

 The <code>fab newproject</code> command will prompt you if the <code>client_secrets.json</code> file doesn't exist.

+**The first time you create a new project and spreadsheet, make sure you are not running any services on port 8080, such as MAMP.** The Python Google API client library fires up a tiny little server on port 8080 to receive and store an access token during this cycle.
+Because the access token is stored, you won't need to do again unless your token is revoked.
+You can restore any port 8080 services indefinitely.

 **Help us improve!** We know this step is a little rocky.
 We'd like to make it smoother.
 If you are an OAuth or Google Drive API expert, we need your help.